 “Beloved, I pray that in all respects you may prosper and be in good health, just as your soul prospers.”
 3 John 1:2 (NASB)

-Someone once said, “You are what you eat”.
+Someone once said, “You are what you eat.”
 I suppose that’s why as I age I’ve begun to look like Ronald McDonald.
 I’ve eaten my share of the “billions and billions served” as it says on the sign.
-I suppose if I’d eaten the protein rich beef patty and less of the fries and colas I would have a healthier body.
+I suppose if I’d eaten the protein-rich beef patty and less of the fries and colas I would have a healthier body.
 Though the carbs and sugars are empty calories, the patty is rich in protein.
-However, grass fed beef is even better.
+However, grass-fed beef is even better.

-Protein is an important part of good health especially for the young and the old.
+Protein is an integral part of good health especially for the young and the old.
 Young bodies need the building blocks to grow, whereas older bodies need it to maintain muscle mass and combat illness.
 My mother’s lab results indicate too low protein levels.
-According to her doctor this is common among the elderly for two main reasons, reduced appetite and difficulty swallowing.
+According to her doctor, this is common among the elderly for two main reasons, reduced appetite and difficulty swallowing.
 Additionally, elderly adults don’t process protein well.

-Sometime dementia patients just don’t want to eat.
+Sometimes dementia patients just don’t want to eat.
 My mother says, “I just don’t get hungry anymore.”
 Even when I prepare food she once liked and ask her opinion, she typically responds, “It’s okay.”
 She never compliments it, but occasionally proclaims, “I don’t want that slop.”
 Though mother was blunt in her younger years, she never would have been so rude.

 A little later I give her a protein drink.
 I serve it very cold and call it a shake.
 I’ve tried different brands and now buy the one she likes best.
-I typically serve it with a soft cookie, so she will drink all her protein drink with it.
+I typically serve it with a soft cookie so she will drink all her protein drink with it.
 After all, most of us like a little milk with our cookie.

 We must be creative when feeding dementia patients.
 We are challenged by their reduced appetites, difficulty chewing or swallowing, and their body’s reduced ability to process nutrients from food.
 Switching to soft protein-rich foods may help but only if it’s tasty.
 They might eat more protein if sweetened.